 For many people, though, setting race-specific goals is what gets them into running in the first place.
 Perhaps this will ring a bell: you decide to get into shape, after a period of relative inactivity or lax health in your life, and you target a community 5k — perhaps even your local turkey trot — as your goal race.
 If you didn’t begin your running career like this, then it’s likely that you know someone who did.

 The 5k — or 3.1 miles — is an excellent distance for runners, regardless of their running backgrounds.
-Below, we’ll talk in more detail about why the 5k is the best distance race for runners and how you can use this manageable distance to jumpstart your running (after time away) or revitalize it (if you’re used to running long and slow during marathon and ultramarathon training).
+Below, we’ll talk in more detail about why run a 5k and why it is the best distance race for runners and how you can use this manageable distance to jumpstart your running (after time away) or revitalize it (if you’re used to running long and slow during marathon and ultramarathon training).

 The 5k is accessible: you can train for it and still have a life